top of page

 Three Generations

-the African American Diabetes Association (AADA) will mobilize individuals and organizations to implement innovative programs and community engagement strategies that reduce risks, improve care, and save lives.
+Through bold action and partnerships, the African American Diabetes Association (AADA) will mobilize individuals and organizations to implement innovative programs and community engagement strategies that reduce risks, improve care, and save lives.

 Our vision is to eradicate the racial inequities in diabetes care by providing culturally relevant resources, advocacy, and evidence-based interventions for prevention, treatment, and research.